trilitech/tezos-developer-docs/docs/unity/sample-game.md

 To open it locally, see [Opening the sample game](#opening-the-sample-game).
 To play the game, go to https://game.baking-bad.org.

-The source code for the backend application and smart contract is not available publicly.
+The source code for the backend application is here: https://github.com/k-karuna/tezos_game_back.

 ![A screenshot from within the game interface](/img/unity/sample-game-ui.png)